dstorer-cap/seL4-DevKit-Doc/seL4-doc/src/uboot_library_add_platform.md

 }
 ```

-As support for additional optional objects (e.g. drivers, driver classes, commands, etc.) are added for a platform, these files will need to be updated to reference the associated objects.
+As support for additional optional objects (e.g. drivers, driver classes, commands, etc.) are added for a platform, these files will be updated to reference the associated objects.
 See the files for the Avnet MaaXBoard platform for an example of these how these files provide more extensive support.

 ## Add support to example application